tevelOK/TabMark/PRIVACY.md

    - Used for **optional** Google sign-in / Drive operations **when you enable them**.

 3. **Favicons / site icons**:
-   - The browser or common favicon resolution mechanisms may request icons from third parties (e.g. Google’s public favicon service or the site itself).
+   - The browser or common favicon resolution mechanisms (including the `favicon` permission and services such as Google Favicon) may request icons from third parties.
 These requests are **not** used to build a personal profile for us; we do not operate that infrastructure.

+4. **Broken-link checker**:
+   - When you run “Broken links”, the extension sends network requests to addresses from **your** saved tiles to detect unavailable sites. **You** initiate the check; results are shown only in the UI; nothing is sent to TabMark servers.

-4. **Fonts (UI)**:
+5. **Fonts (UI)**:
    - The extension may load fonts from **Google Fonts** (`fonts.googleapis.com` / `fonts.gstatic.com`) as permitted by its content security policy.

 We do **not** embed third-party **advertising** or **analytics** trackers whose purpose is to profile you across the web.